 SL.
-Task for the Disability focus Set up No. of lessons No. student -teache r 1 Classroo m Teac hing Any disability Inclusive schools Minimum15 school periods
+Disability focus Set up No. of lessons

+No. student- -teache r

+1 Classroom Teaching Any disability Inclusive schools Minimum15 school periods

-Note: The evaluation will be based on their detailed learning how to conduct the test record and/or analyze the finding as well as their performance in the practical and viva voce examination.
+Note-The evaluation will be based on their detailed learning how to conduct the test record and analyze the finding as well as their performance in the practical and/or viva voce examination.